jasonbot/weblog/content/weblog/webview-installer.md

 I've forked [Lea Anthony's library](https://github.com/leaanthony/webview2runtime) that eventually [made its way into core Wails](https://github.com/wailsapp/wails/tree/b748b4625724b36f406d17987335805a83751093/v2/internal/webview2runtime) for two reasons:

-1. I want it in Wials 3 and it's not there
+1. I want it in Wails 3 and it's not there
 2. I want to shave a meg off the binary size by not providing the embdded installer exe

 So here we are.